 Section 301.
-Number, succession, and oath.
+Number, Succession, and Oath.

 All powers of the Town are vested in a Town Council consisting of a Mayor and four Councilmembers who shall be elected as provided herein and shall serve for their designated terms or until their successors take office.
 The Mayor and Councilmembers holding office at the time this Charter becomes effective shall, except as provided herein, continue to hold office for the term for which each was elected or until their successor takes office.
-Before entering upon the duties of office, the elected Mayor and each elected Councilmember shall take an oath, within thirty (30) days following election, that they will diligently and faithfully discharge all duties of the office, punctually, without favor, partiality or prejudice, and said oath shall be filed among the records of the Town.
+Before entering upon the duties of office, the elected Mayor and each elected Councilmember shall take an oath, within thirty (30) days following election, that they will diligently and faithfully discharge all duties of the office, punctually, without favor, partiality or prejudice, and said other shall be filed among the records of the Town.

 Section 302.
-Elections, tenure, and residency.
+Elections, Tenure, and Residency.

-(a) On the first Tuesday in May 2004 and every four (4) years thereafter, the qualified voters of the Town shall elect a Councilmember from each ward to serve a term of four (4) years to be voted for by the qualified voters of their respective wards.

-(b) Each Councilmember must continuously reside within their respective ward during the entire term of office.
-Failure to so reside shall result in a vacancy in that office to be filled as provided for in Section 306.

-(c) On the first Tuesday in May 2006 and every four (4) years thereafter, the qualified voters of said town shall elect a mayor to serve a term of four (4) years, to be voted for by the qualified voters of the entire town.

-(d) The Mayor must continuously reside within the Town during the entire term of office.
-Failure to so reside shall result in a vacancy in office to be filled as provided for in Section 306.
+- (a) On the first Tuesday in May 2004 and every four (4) years thereafter, the qualified voters of the Town shall elect a Councilmember from each ward to serve a term of four (4) years to be voted for by the qualified votes of their respective wards. - (b) Each Councilmember must continuously reside within their respective ward during the entire term of office.
+Failure to so reside shall result in a vacancy in that office to be filled as provided for in Section 306. - (c) On the first Tuesday in May 2006 and every four (4) years thereafter, the qualified voters of said town shall elect a Mayor to be voted for by the qualified voters of the entire Town. - (d) The Mayor must continuously reside within the Town during the entire term of office.
+Failure to so reside shall result in a vacancy in the office to be filled as provided for in Section 306.